lul29/Phys212/reading_text.md

 <span slot="message">Sec 22.1-22.3</span>
 </stop-note>

 Lets get started with new things.
-A fair warning, this first part of the book is a bit hard to read and written in a strange way particularly when most of us know about electrons and protons.
-The goal is to "discover" electricity via a series of simple experiment.
+In this first part of the book, the goal is to "discover" electricity via a series of simple experiment.
 You do not need to learn and remember the terms "glass charges" and "plastic charges".
 We will use the right terminology very soon.

 ### Reading a physics textbook.